Board oversight and governance

 Ethics and Compliance

-Our Board of Directors plays a critical role in overseeing and assessing Glencore’s culture of ethics and compliance, and ensuring policies and practices are consistent with our values.
-Our Board has established a separate committee, the Ethics, Culture and Compliance Committee (ECC), dedicated to overseeing and approving key ethics, compliance and culture-related matters within the Group.
+Our Board of Directors plays a critical role in overseeing and assessing our culture of ethics and compliance, and ensuring policies, practices and behaviour are consistent with our Values.
+Our Board has established a separate committee, dedicated to overseeing and approving key ethics, compliance and culture-related matters within the Group.

-We provide training to the which emphasises their role in monitoring and implementing an effective ethics and compliance programme.
-Furthermore, the ECC receives regular updates on the programme which cover all topics such as the compliance team structure, status of risk assessments, policies, standards, procedures or guidelines under development or review, updates on training and awareness activities, overview of monitoring visits and key findings.
+We provide training to the , emphasising to Directors their role in ethics and compliance oversight and programme implementation.
+Furthermore, the ECC committee receives regular updates covering topics such as the Compliance team structure, status of risk assessments, policies, standards, procedures or guidelines under development or review, updates on training and awareness activities, overviews of monitoring visits and key findings.
 Board members also receive updates on material reports that have come in via our Raising Concerns platform and the progress of investigations.

-The following management committees support the implementation of the ethics and compliance programme and report to the Board
+The following management committees also support the implementation of our Ethics and Compliance programme and report to the Board:

-The Environment, Social and Governance Committee (ESG), comprises Glencore’s CEO, CFO, Head of Industrial Assets, General Counsel, Head of Compliance, Head of Human Resources, Head of HSEC and Human Rights, Head of Sustainability and senior members of executive management representing marketing and industrial assets across different commodities.
-The ESG considers issues relevant to the Group’s corporate functions regarding the various ESG programmes and projects implemented across the Group.
-It also reviews and approves our policies, standards, procedures, systems and controls relevant to the corporate functions.
+The Environment, Social and Governance (ESG) committee, comprises Glencore’s CEO, CFO, Head of Industrial Assets, General Counsel, Head of Compliance, Head of Human Resources, Head of HSEC and Human Rights, and Head of Sustainability.
+It also includes senior members of executive management representing marketing and industrial assets across different commodities.
+The ESG committee considers issues relevant to the Group’s corporate functions regarding the various ESG programmes and projects implemented across the Group.
+It also reviews and approves policies, standards, procedures, systems and controls relevant to the corporate functions.

-The Business Approval Committee (BAC), comprises Glencore’s CEO, CFO, General Counsel, Head of Sustainable Development and other relevant corporate or business heads as required.
-The BAC, a sub committee of the ESG, determines, sets guidance and criteria, and reviews business relationships, transactions or counterparties that give rise to ethical or reputational concerns.
+The Business Approval Committee (BAC), a sub-committee of the ESG, comprises Glencore’s CEO, CFO, General Counsel, Head of Sustainable Development and other relevant corporate or business heads as required.
+It determines, sets guidance and criteria, and reviews business relationships, transactions or counterparties that give rise to ethical or reputational concerns.

-The Raising Concerns Investigations Committee (RCIC), comprises of Glencore’s CEO, CFO, General Counsel, Head of Industrial Assets and Head of Human Resources.
-The RCIC oversees the operation of the Glencore Raising Concerns Programme and the conduct of investigations across the Group and ensures recommendations and sanctions are consistently applied across the Group.
+The Raising Concerns Investigations Committee (RCIC), comprises Glencore’s CEO, CFO, General Counsel, Head of Industrial Assets and Head of Human Resources.
+The RCIC oversees the operation of our Raising Concerns Programme and the conduct of investigations, ensuring recommendations and sanctions are applied consistently across the Group.